EcoSphereNetwork/Dev-Server-Workflow/src/mcp_servers/prompt_mcp_server/README.md

 # Prompt MCP Server

-A Master Control Program (MCP) server for prompt engineering with templates, memory, and pre-prompts.
+A Model Context Protocol (MCP) server for prompt engineering with templates, memory, and pre-prompts.
 This server automatically selects the appropriate LLM based on task complexity, using both local and cloud LLMs for optimal cost-efficiency.

 ## Features